TeamLapen/Vampirism/README.md

 #### Rerun Gradle setup commands
 Please run the commands that you used to setup your development environment again.
-E.g. `gradlew setupDecompWorkspace eclipse` or `gradlew setupDecompWorkspace ideaModule`
+E.g. `gradlew setupDecompWorkspace eclipse --refresh-dependencies` or `gradlew setupDecompWorkspace ideaModule --refresh-dependencies`
+Refresh/Restart your IDE afterwards.

 #### Examples
 Checkout this example project: https://github.com/TeamLapen/VampirismAPIExample